rsyncOSX/RsyncUI/README.md

 The following tools are used in development:

-- Xcode 13, the main tool, latest version or beta of Swift and SwiftUI
+- Xcode 13, the main tool and current versions of Swift and SwiftUI
 - make to compile new versions in terminal
 - [create-dmg](https://github.com/sindresorhus/create-dmg) to create new releases
 - [SwiftLint](https://github.com/realm/SwiftLint) to enforce Swift style and conventions